 Making perfect hard-boiled eggs in an Instant Pot pressure cooker is so much easier than using the stovetop method!
 Plus, you don’t need to worry about boiling over or burning the pot when pressure cooking.
 Who knew making hard-boiled eggs could be so hassle-free?

 Eggs are one of the most nutritious as well as versatile items around.
 There are roughly 70 calories in an egg, less than one gram of carbs, 6 grams of protein, and 5 grams of fat.
 Eggs can be enjoyed on a keto diet, a Paleo diet, a vegetarian diet, the Weight Watchers diet, the Atkins diet, etc. You get the idea.

 One of the simplest ways to enjoy eggs is to hard boil them.
-For years, people have been hard boiling eggs on their stovetop by putting them in a pot of water and covering them with an inch of water.
+For years, people have been using the cooking process of putting eggs in a pot of water and covering them with an inch of water.
 Then they would bring the water just to a boil, cover the pot, and then remove it from the heat and let it stand for around 10 minutes.

 While the old-fashioned method works, I have always had difficulty with the next step – peeling the eggs.
 They would look like they had gone through a war zone.
 Know what I mean?

 I mentioned my problem to a friend.
-She told me that making hard-boiled eggs in an Instant Pot will make them much easier to peel.
-I tried her method and will never go back to making hard-boiled eggs on the stovetop.
+She told me that the best way to make hard-boiled eggs is in an Instant Pot.
+This pressure cooker method makes them much easier to peel.
+I took her advice and tried it and will never go back to making hard-boiled eggs on the stovetop.
 Ever!

 - 1 dozen eggs

 - 1 cup water

 Always start with good-quality eggs.
 It doesn’t matter if they are brown eggs, green eggs, or classic white.
 If you don’t raise chickens yourself or have a farmer as a neighbor, then look for Nellie’s Eggs.